 Here we cover University-wide assessment processes and guidance.

+You will usually be required to submit your assessments online.
 For some modules you may be asked to submit your work via Turnitin.
 This is text matching software used to review student work to check for possible plagiarism and generate 'originality reports'.

 The video below shows how to use Turnitin to submit your assignment.
 There are many more Turnitin guides available covering different aspects of submitting work, understanding originality reports and viewing your marks and feedback.

 There are standard penalties for late submission of your work where you do not have any form of extenuating circumstances.
 These range from deducting 5% to 100% of the possible total mark, depending on the number of days late.

 Full details of the penalties for late submission of course work are also available on the Student Hub.

 If you have not passed a module at the first attempt you may be eligible for reassessment.
 You will need to make sure you are aware of the relevant reassessment process (e.g. whether it is coursework, an examination, a presentation or other form of assessment / when it will take place / what the deadline is).

 You will be advised by your module tutor regarding re-assessment.
 You are advised to contact your course leader, student administrator or support tutor for any necessary clarification.